 FluteXpansions is the premier e-learning resource and community for performers and composers to learn and explore sounds of the contemporary flute.
 The videos and production tips form the starting point of our resource, but a community of learning and growth is key to the mission of FluteXpansions.

-The idea grew from an observation that there existed no centralized place for in-depth discussion of how to produce and practice the techniques for artistic mastery or use the techniques in compositions...and certainly not an online forum easily accessible on mobile devices with thorough videos.
+The idea grew from an observation that there existed no centralized place for in-depth discussion of how to produce and practice the extended techniques for artistic mastery or use the techniques in compositions...and certainly not an online forum easily accessible on mobile devices with thorough videos.

 Composers: Critical to the continual evolution of contemporary flute music are composers.
 It is our hope that, in addition to being a space for dialogue, this site will become an invaluable resource to composers as they search for novel ways to use flute(s) in their pieces.
 Composers are welcome to add their pieces to the Repertoire List.

 Repertoire List: Graded by levels of difficulty, the annotated Repertoire List is meant as a crowd-sourced tool for performers and composers to find pieces for performance or study.
 Submissions will be reviewed and added to the list regularly.
 With more and more composers self-publishing, this is an important tool for making widely available works which otherwise might not be discovered.
 Many thanks to Helen Bledsoe who has passed on her list to us to continue its growth.

 Programs: We offer two programs and periodic free workshops for flutists to eXpand.